-Fun Facts You Didn't Know About Your July Birthday
+Fun Facts About July Birthdays

 July-born kids get to celebrate their birthdays in the sunshine — but that's not the only reason they're lucky!

 There's always an undeniable sense of excitement leading up to one of our most favorite months of the year.
 July is the first full month of summer, the forecast says sunshine and warm days ahead, and the school holidays are in full swing.
-But the highlight, of course, is it's the birthday of someone rather special — yes, yours!
+But the highlight, of course, is it's the birthday of someone rather special — yes, your kiddo!

 1. July kids are HAPPY